PranavKrishnaTeja/PranavKrishnaTeja/README.md

 Hi 👋 My name is PRANAV KRISHNA TEJA
 ====================================

-Current Computer Science Grad Student at Wayne State University, EX-ServiceNow Developer
+Current Computer Science Grad Student at Wayne State University, Schwab and Wipro Alumni
 --------------------

 I've been learning to code for 5 years.
 After completing my university, I started with HTML,CSS,JavaScript and later started to work as ServiceNow Developer since then.....